 Following on from our blog last year on paid promotions, the Competition and Markets Authority has recently published some detailed guidance for influencers when endorsing a product or service on social media.
-This is to make it clear to followers when you have been paid, incentivised or rewarded to review something, even if it has been given to you for free.
+This is to make it clear to followers when you have been paid, incentivised or rewarded to review something.
+This applies even if it has been given to you for free.

 - State when you have been paid: Any form of reward (money, gifts or loan of the product) is classed as a payment.
 This includes items you have asked for as well as anything sent out of the blue (freebies).